 Carbohydrates are an essential nutrient for athletes and play a significant role in the average person’s daily life, but low carb diets can be extremely successful for people who are struggling to lose weight with other traditional methods.

-Low carb diets are especially helpful for people who struggle to lose weight and body fat for the simple fact that low carb diets help you to control your insulin levels during the course of a day.
+Low carb diets are especially helpful for people who struggle to lose weight and body fat for the simple fact that low carb diets help you to control your insulin levels during the course of a day, especially when combined with the concept of carb backloading.

 Insulin and Body Fat